Rookout/k8s-auto-dns-and-tls-guide/README.md

 ## Guide goal:

+This is a **FULL** walkthrough for for configuring your kubernetes cluster for auto tls endpoints.

-Adding a new DNS configuration + with an SSL certificate in your kubernetes cluster will take only a few seconds.
+Adding a new DNS endpoint + SSL certificate in your kubernetes cluster will take only a few seconds.

 ## Clone the repo before we start:

 **Clone the repo `git clone https://github.com/rookout/k8s-auto-dns-and-tls-guide`**